VCCRI/Falco/README.md

 # _Falco_
-A Cloud-based Genetic Feature Quantification Analysis Tool
+A quick and flexible single-cell RNA-seq processing framework on the cloud

-Authors: Andrian Yang, Michael Troup, Joshua Ho
+Authors: Andrian Yang, Michael Troup, Peijie Lin, Joshua W. K. Ho

 Contact: j.ho@victorchang.edu.au

 Copyright © 2016, Victor Chang Cardiac Research Institute

 ## Synopsis
-_Falco_ is a software bundle that enables bioinformatic analysis of genetic data by utilising public cloud infrastructure.
-The pipeline is suited to single cell RNA feature quantification analysis.
+_Falco_ is a software bundle that enables bioinformatic analysis of large-scale transcriptomic data by utilising public cloud infrastructure.
+The framework is suited to single cell RNA feature quantification analysis.

 ## Motivation
 Computational analysis in this field has many challenges, including processing large volumes of data in the order of